 Flying Drones is becoming an extremely popular hobby with these unmanned aircraft being one of the UK’s top gifts.
-More than 5,500 drones were registered in the days between 25 and 31 December 2019.

 Do you have a drone or unmanned aircraft, and do you know all the rules regarding the flight of these unmanned aircraft in the UK?